Speech Therapy in Home Health Care

-- Difficulty swallowing may include drooling, frequent throat clearing, or the sensation that something is stuck in the throat.
+- Difficulty swallowing, which may include drooling, frequent throat clearing, or the sensation that something is stuck in the throat

-- Common communication complaints include difficulty finding the right word, slurred speech, weak voice, and conversing with someone with hearing loss.
+- Common communication complaints, such as difficulty finding the right word, slurred speech, weak voice, and conversing with someone with hearing loss

-- Individuals with thinking or cognitive difficulty may demonstrate decreased attention, poor concentration, “brain fog,” and trouble carrying out daily routines.
+- Thinking or cognitive difficulty, such as decreased attention, poor concentration, “brain fog,” and trouble carrying out daily routines

-- Memory challenges range from mild to severe.
-Mild memory impairment can often be treated directly while treatment of more advanced memory problems may focus on family/caregiver training to reduce confusion and enhance communication.
+- Advanced memory problems may focus on family/caregiver training to reduce confusion and enhance communication